UCSF-DSOS/dsi_guided_projects/thinkrx/README.md

 1. Preparing the Data
 2. Validating Random Assignment of Groups
-3. Evaluating Equivalence of Testing Results Between Groups
+3. Testing for Significant Differences in Response Variables

 Exercises are located in the *exercises* folder, and the solutions are located in the *solutions* folder.